petr-kalinin/progtexts2/python_basics_en/6_functions.rst

 The first and perhaps the most important reason for you now is to avoid code duplication.
 Actually, we have already seen this at the very beginning of this section: the ``abs`` function allows us not to write a cumbersome ``if`` every time we need the absolute value of a number.
-It's general rule in progrrmming that you should avoid code duplication; if you see that the same calculations are repeated in several places of the program — put them into a function.
+It's general rule in programming that you should avoid code duplication; if you see that the same calculations are repeated in several places of the program — put them in a function.

 The second is the ability to highlight semantic blocks of the program.
-The function should ideally be some complete piece of code that performs some understandable task.
+The function should ideally be some complete piece of code that performs some reasonable task.
 So when you call this function, it is immediately clear what is happening upon its execution.
 Generally, you can see it even by the example of the ``abs`` function: if you write ``abs(5 - x)``, it is immediately clear that you mean :math:`|5 - x|`.
 And if you were using ``if`` instead, then it would not be very obvious, you'd have to spend a few seconds thinking and understanding that this ``if`` simply means the modulus.

-This is even more important in large and complex programs, where the desired sequence of operations consists of several big steps.
+This is even more important in big and complex programs, where the desired sequence of operations consists of several big steps.
 Let's imagine, for example, you are developing a smart home system, and you need to download the weather forecast from the Internet, process the 6-hour precipitation forecast and, depending on it, open or close a window in the room.
 Even if these steps are not repeated anywhere else, it's often useful to put them in separate functions so that it can be immediately seen: here we download data, here we decide whether to open or close, and here we actually send instructions to the window control unit.
-If each step is not very trivial, associating steps in a function dramatically increases the clarity and readability of programs.
+If each step is not very trivial, turning these steps into functions dramatically increases the clarity and readability of programs.
 (Of course, you also need to choose an adequate name for each function.)
 Moreover, it will be much easier for you to change the program later; if you want to change the condition by which the window is opened or closed, you won't need to touch some of the functions at all.
 At the same time, another convenience is that you can use local variables, and they will not interfere with each other.

-The third reason for using functions, or actually rather a combination of the first and second, but worthy of special mention, is the creation of *parameterizable* code.
+The third reason for using functions, or actually rather a combination of the first and second, but worthy of a special mention, is the ability to create *parameterizable* code.
 Let's explain what this means.
 Suppose you have some operation, some piece of code that is executed several times, but each time slightly differently.
 Often you can also easily transform it to a function, and transmit this difference simply via arguments.
 Similarly, if you have some semantic block,